Public Projects with Preferences and Predictions: Incorporating Predictions

-\end{corollary} We observe that, even with constant liquidity $\epsilon = \Theta(1)$, the Price of Anarchy tends to one with the spread.
+\end{corollary} As in the wagering mechanism setting, even with constant liquidity $\epsilon = \Theta(1)$, the Price of Anarchy tends to one with the spread.
 Typically in a prediction market, we have $\epsilon \to 0$ with the size of the market~\citep{abernethy2014general}.
 We would expect $\epsilon \to 0$ in large settings in practice, but it is not required for good Price of Anarchy.
-This occurs because the QTM is robust to larger and larger approximations in $\vect{W}$ as the spread of the market grows.
+This occurs because the QTM is robust to rougher estimates as the spread of the market grows.
 While one might prefer a larger decision market in practice in hopes that it better aggregates information, this robustness may at least be reassuring.
 We will also utilize it next to obtain budget balance in many cases.